ribbon-lang/ribbonc/README.md

-This is a minimal implementation of Ribbon, an embeddable algebraic effects language with a focus on data polymorphism and allocator strategies, motivated by deep extensibility in the style of Lua/LISP.
+This is a minimal implementation of Ribbon, an embeddable algebraic effects language with a focus on data polymorphism and allocator strategies, motivated by deep extensibility in the style of Lua/LISP

 This project is still in the very early development stages.
-The compiler created here will target bytecode for [Ribbon<sup>I</sup>](https://github.com/ribbon-lang/ribboni), an effect-aware low level stack machine interpreter (which is also in a very early stage of development).
+The compiler created here will target bytecode for [Ribbon<sup>I</sup>](https://github.com/ribbon-lang/ribboni), an effect-aware low level stack machine interpreter (which is also in a very early stage of development)

 For now, issues are turned off and pull requests without prior [discussion](#discussion) are discouraged.
 See [Methodology](#methodology) for